ryerex1/gasmeup/README.md

 		the user can obtain results that update every time they refresh the page.
 	* When probing and inserting the gas price data into mySQL database, I manually set the refresh rate (sleep) to 5 seconds.
-		I was aware that there was an API rate limit on EthGasStation, and after manually refreshing the page, I figured 5 seconds was approximately EthGasStation�s refresh rate as well.
+		I was aware that there was an API rate limit on EthGasStation, and after manually refreshing the page, I figured 5 seconds was approximately EthGasStation's refresh rate as well.
-		Also, for this reason, I didn�t want to use a Websocket and chose an API instead.
+		Also, for this reason, I didn't want to use a Websocket and chose an API instead.
 	* I chose EthGasStation over EtherScan because it seemed like EthGasStation was primarily focused on gas prices, where Etherscan was more of an entire blockchain explorer.
 I preferred the specialized one.
 However, with more time, I might look into the differences between the two or find if there's a more accurate third one to use.